-Because I believe that it is not necessary that anyone who was born into a family with business training can become a successful entrepreneur without regular internships, hard work, learning tricks for doing business and creative ideas.
-Even inherited skills are needed to be polished according to the present tense.
-Therefore, I think these skills could be taught and trained.
-When studying entrepreneurship, it is important not only to take into account the personality of the entrepreneur, but also his social environment.
+Entrepreneurs are often thought of as creative, impulsive, and risk-takers, but it is not necessarily a certain personality type that leads to success.
+Entrepreneurs are not born, they make themselves.
+It is not necessary that someone who was born into a family with business training can become a successful entrepreneur without regular internships, hard work, learning tricks for doing business and creative ideas.
+Even inherited skills need to be honed according to the present situation.